 - Weight loss for unknown reasons (mostly in chronic infections).

-- Pain or burning feeling when passing urine.
+- Pain or burning feeling when urinating.

 - Elevated body temperature, chills, rigor, abdominal pain, ache in the sides and back.